Please enable JavaScript

 Eyelash loss: what are the causes?

 The lifespan of an eyelash is relatively short and does not exceed three months.
 It is therefore normal, as part of the hair growth cycle, for an eyelash to fall out so that it can be replaced by another.
-However, in the event of more pronounced loss, it is important to investigate the underlying cause of the problem.
+However, in the event of more extensive shedding, it is important to investigate the underlying cause of the problem.

 Eyelash loss: A possible medical cause.